Barrackpore Trunk Road

 Barrackpore Trunk Road, commonly known as BT Road, is 6 laned trunk road in Kolkata West Bengal, India.
 It connects Shaymbazar with Barrackpore via Baranagar.
 Built in 1775, it is the oldest metalled road and one of the busiest roads in the country.
 The 18.1 km long road is a part of both State Highway 1 and State Highway 2.

 Barrackpore Trunk Road has multiple institutes and other landmarks along it, including the Indian Statistical Institute and Rabindra Bharati University.
 Once the areas around the road were industrial zones, but gradually, residential areas sprawled and replaced the industries.
 The city's 160-year-old water supply pipeline runs under the road.
 An elevated metro line was planned in 2010–2011 over the road from Baranagar to Barrackpore.
 BT Road has a major intersection at Dunlop.

 Route description

 The 18.1 km trunk road starts from the Shyambazar 5-point crossing in North Kolkata, goes straight northward and ends at Barrackpore.
-It serves the Tala, Sinthee, Cossipore, Baranagar, Dunlop, Belghoria, Kamarhati, Agarpara, Panihati, Sodepur, Sukchar, Khardaha, Titagarh, Barrackpore areas under the municipalities of Barrackpore, Titagarh, Khardaha, Panihati, Kamarhati, Baranagar and Kolkata Municipal Corporation.
+It serves Tala, Paikpara, Sinthee, Cossipore, Baranagar, Dunlop, Belghoria, Kamarhati, Agarpara, Panihati, Sodepur, Sukchar, Khardaha, Titagarh, Barrackpore areas under the municipalities of Barrackpore, Titagarh, Khardaha, Panihati, Kamarhati, Baranagar and Kolkata Municipal Corporation.
 The West Bengal State Highway 1 and State Highway 2 runs through BT Road.
 It is a six-lane road of 21 m width except some areas where it is 4 laned.
 The traffic volume on the trunk road fewer than 7,000 passenger car units a day in the late 1990s, which had increased to 12,000 passenger car units a day in 2010.
 A six-lane flyover is planned between Tallah Bridge and Dunlop to decongest the BT Road.